naver/cover-checker/README.md

 1. install jdk 8 on your ci
 2. build CoverChecker
-3. Fix your project generate test coverage report(use jacoco or cobertura)
+3. Fix your project generate test coverage report(CoverChecker only jacoco or cobertura)
 4. execute coverchecker in you build job

 # How to build